Technofeminism

-TechnoFeminism Book
+TechnoFeminism book

 Overview

 TechnoFeminism is a book by academic sociologist Judy Wajcman which reframes the relationship between gender and technologies, and presents a feminist reading of the woman-machine relationship.
+It argues against a technocratic ideology, posing instead a thesis of society and technology being mutually constitutive.
+She supports this with examples of feminist history related to reproductive technologies and automation.
 It is considered a key contributor to the rise of feminist technoscience as a field.